Credits required to graduate: 37

 Educational leadership certification

 The online M.Ed.
 Leadership program equips students with the competencies and skills required for certification in the state of Florida.
-General track students who complete all program requirements will take the Florida Educational Leadership Examination (FELE) to have their degree conferred.
+K-12 track students who complete all program requirements will take the Florida Educational Leadership Examination (FELE) to have their degree conferred.
 Because of Florida reciprocity agreements, most* students outside the state of Florida who pass the FELE will be certified as an educational leader in their home state.
 Students may also choose to take their state’s educational leadership exam to have the M.Ed.
 Leadership degree conferred.

-Students in the Training and Development specialization are not required to take the FELE to have their degree conferred.
+Students in the Training and Development track are not required to take the FELE to have their degree conferred.
 However, as the online M.Ed.
 Leadership prepares students with the skills required to pass the exam, they may choose to earn their certification in the event they decide to pursue an educational leadership role in the school system.

 *Not all states have reciprocity agreements with the state of Florida.
 We encourage you to review your state’s educational leadership reciprocity agreements to determine if the FELE is the right exam for you.